The advice sounds simple; practicing it is another matter.

 An oft-repeated estimate is that 65 percent of the jobs that today’s high school and college students will be doing have yet to invented; but that figure has been challenged, and no one can seem to cite the original source.
 But in the end, it might not matter.
 In March 2017, experts at an Institute for the Future workshop went even further, predicting that by 2030 the proportion of new jobs will be about 85 percent.

-Those jobs will largely involve a mix of human and artificial, or machine, intelligence, said Annie Green, D.Sc., director of the Artificial Intelligence Management program at Georgetown’s School of Continuing Studies.
+Those jobs will largely involve a mix of human and artificial, or machine, intelligence, said Annie Green, D.Sc., director of the Certificate in Artificial Intelligence Management program at Georgetown’s School of Continuing Studies.

 “Students are going to have to be fluent with digital work and the integration of computer and human intelligences, which is not so far-fetched, because that’s where industry is headed,” Green said.
 “They’re going to have to understand what the computer is doing.”